AlfredoJonas/nybble-group-test/README.md

 # Nybble Group Test

-This is a project to build a test for a Nybble enterprise
+This is a project to build a test for a Nybble enterprise.
+In this opportunity build a Angularjs aplication with a structure of Angular2 because the objective the project you want contract me is to update an app from Angularjs to Angular2, and this is a good way for will make.

 ## Getting Started